thiagoolivier/thiagoolivier/README.md

 ### Hi! my name is Thiago.
 Welcome to my profile.

-- Today i'm working as a PHP Web Developer and UX Designer
+- Today i'm working as a PHP Web Developer
+- My main contributions actually are going to my actual job's software, where i use Laravel, HTML, Javascript, MySQL, and a lot of other tools

-- I’m currently improving my skills in Web Development, Laravel and UX Design
+- I’m currently improving my skills in Web Development in general, Laravel and UX Design
+- Also, i'm looking to build my skills around Next.js

+### All knowledge is few! :)
 ---------------------------------------------------------------------------------
 E-mail: thiagoolivier53@gmail.com
 <br>